 Figure~\ref{fig:reasoning-data} characterizes request lengths in the \ds workload, depicting also the reason and answer parts of outputs.
 In the upper part of Figure~\ref{fig:reasoning-data:dist}, we observe similar power-law distributions and shifting patterns (Finding \ref{f:io} and~\ref{f:ioshift}) in terms of input and output lengths, as indicated by the fitting curves and error bars.
-However, output lengths are significantly longer and more variable than those found in non-reasoning workloads, due to the long reason lengths.
+However, output lengths are significantly longer and more variable than those in non-reasoning workloads, due to the long reason lengths.
 In fact, as shown in the lower part of Figure~\ref{fig:reasoning-data:dist}, reason lengths can be on average $4\times$ longer than answer lengths, and contribute more to the shifting of output lengths.
-The different matching levels of Exponential fitting curves suggest that, to some extent, the reason part of requests behaves more like further inputs for LLMs, while the answer section remains akin to traditional model outputs.
+The different matching levels of the Exponential curves suggest that, to some extent, the reasoning output behaves more like further input for LLMs, while the answer section remains akin to traditional output.

 Moreover, Figures~\ref{fig:reasoning-data:cor} and~\ref{fig:reasoning-data:ratio} reveal a non-trivial relation between reason and answer lengths: there exists a clearer correlation between them (compared with Figure~\ref{fig:cor}), while their per-request ratio exhibits a consistent \emph{bimodal} distribution.
 The bimodality originates from two dominating task patterns adopted by a reasoning model (\ie reasoning for either a more complete or more concise answer), which future serving optimizations may be able to leverage.